Buena Vista University: Academics

-ROTC program

 In 2009, the military science program began at BVU, the only such program in Western Iowa.
 The mission of the program is derived directly from the regulations governing the Army Reserve Officers Training Corps (AROTC) which are issued by the Army Cadet Command and Army Training and Doctrine Command.
 Army ROTC is an elective curriculum students take along with their major program of study.
 The program is designed to give students tools, training and experiences that will help them succeed in any competitive environment.

-Degree completion programs

 Buena Vista University's degree completion programs offer educational opportunities across the state of Iowa at its off-campus locations.
 These sites are on the campuses of community colleges with which BVU has established partnerships.
 Locations include sites in Carroll, Council Bluffs, Creston, Denison, Fort Dodge, Emmetsburg, Estherville, Spencer, Spirit Lake, LeMars, Marshalltown, Mason City, Newton, Ottumwa, and West Burlington.

-Campus buildings

-Ballou Building

-Formerly the main library facility, the Ballou Building houses the Offices of the President and Institutional Advancement, including the National Alumni Association.
-The lower level still houses the Allee Curriculum Library, containing 7,800 volumes; a student lounge and other library materials.

-Dixon-Eilers Hall

-Dixon-Eilers Hall houses BVU's business offices and the Office of the Registrar, in addition to housing classrooms.
-The building was completed in 1958 and stands on the site of the original "Old Main."

-Edson Hall

-Originally known as Victory Hall, the University gym before Siebens Fieldhouse was constructed in 1969, Edson Hall is now home to the BVU music department.
-Renovation of the hall was completed in early 1997 with the addition of a choral rehearsal room, nine state-of-the-art practice rooms, a piano/keyboard lab, a student work area, and additional office space.